Tensional twist-folding of sheets into multilayered scrolled yarns

+Then, we represent the features by which the multi-layer yarns form by idealized straight crossectional segments connected by curved joints making right (R) or left (L) turns going from one edge of the sheet to the other by the black arrow in Fig.~\ref{fig:yarn}A. We take the cross-section shown in Fig.~(\ref{fig:yarn}A) as an example.
+With this convention, the configuration of the cross-section before and after secondary instability is encoded as LRLR (accordion) and LLRRLLRRL (folded accordion), respectively.
+The schematics highlight a period doubling by recursive folding in a way which is qualitatively different from twist-less compressed sheets, where the sequence of turns LRLR, transforms into LRLRLRLR after period doubling~\cite{brau2011multiple,Brau2013}.

-One then infers from these radiograms and transects that the sheet can be divided into three sections with a yarn-like structure in the center of length $L_Y$, and two fan-like structures near the clamped edges characterized by fan angle $\phi$ (see the inset to Fig.~\ref{fig:720}f).
-To quantify these regions, we use the orientation of the segment joining the end-points in the $y-z$ plane to obtain a crosssection orientation angle $\theta_x$ (Fig.~5d and Fig.S10).
+Fig.~\ref{fig:yarn}C shows the radiograms at the corresponding $\theta$ where the tracked edges of the sheet are marked in red and blue. { While the folding and helical wrapping yield complex internal structures, the stretched edges are found to wind around each other, similar to the twisting of two filaments into a rope~\cite{Olsen2010}.
+The crossings between the two edges in the projected plane occur in the yarn-like compact region which starts to develop along the longitudinal axis.} To quantify the yarn region, we use the orientation of the segment joining the end-points in the $y-z$ plane to obtain a cross-section orientation angle $\theta_x$ (Fig.~\ref{fig:yarn}D, inset and Supplementary Materials: Fig.~S10).